 Selling Digital Products on eBay

-We are all living and working in the midst of an information economy.
-Selling digital goods, —information, software, templates, recordings, art, and the like is an obvious business opportunity.
+Selling digital goods—information, software, templates, recordings, art, and the like—is an obvious business opportunity.
 But before you sell digital goods on eBay, there are a few important things to know.
-For instances, sales of things like MP3 music files or PDFs are treated differently than sales of physical items and eBay has some specific rules that sellers must follow.
+For instance, sales of things like MP3 music files or PDFs are treated differently than sales of physical items and eBay has some specific rules that sellers must follow.

 Selling Digital Goods on eBay

 eBay considers any content that can be downloaded via a website or received via email as a "digital good."
 In order to sell digital goods on eBay, you must list digital items under the Information Products header in the "Everything Else" category.

 Your listing must also be in a classified ad format.
 Within your listing, you must state clearly that you are the legal owner of the content, or intellectual property, as it's sometimes called, or that you are authorized to sell it on the owner's behalf.